SuperScientificSoftwareLaboratory/DASP/README.md

 ## Paper

-This is the code of our paper published at SC23:
+This is the code of our paper published at SC '23:

 Yuechen Lu and Weifeng Liu.
 2023.
 DASP: Specific Dense Matrix Multiply-Accumulate Units Accelerated General Sparse Matrix-Vector Multiplication.
 In Proceedings of the International Conference for High Performance Computing, Networking, Storage and Analysis (SC '23).
 Association for Computing Machinery, New York, NY, USA, Article 73, 1–14. https://doi.org/10.1145/3581784.3607051